 - 9.1 Reviews will take account of all factors i.e. findings, context and mitigation.
-Reviews will also examine the way in which the investigation was conducted and the extent to which other factors were taken into consideration when allocating penalties and considering appeals. - 9.2 The grounds for Review are the same as the grounds for Appeal: - that a decision made at any stage of the process was unreasonable; or - that there was a material and/or procedural irregularity in either the investigation (or ADP) or the penalty setting, which has prejudiced the student's case; or - additional evidence has come to light since the investigation or ADP which could not have been expected to have been produced at the time of investigation of the case. - 9.3 For Taught Students, the Review will be undertaken by a senior academic such as a Head of Department or Faculty Head of Education who has had no prior involvement with the case. - For Research Students, the Review will be undertaken by the Chair of the Research Degrees Committee, or their nominee who has had no prior involvement in the case. - 9.4 A student may request a Review of the decision made by the Appeals Panel within 14 days of the outcome of Appeal letter being sent.
-Outcomes will be sent by email. - 9.5 The Review stage will normally be completed within 30 days of the receipt of the request for Review. - 9.6 Assessment Management will compile a full case file for the Reviewer including all evidence received at all stages of the case.
-The Reviewer may, at their discretion, request further evidence or investigation.
-The Reviewer may, if they see fit, interview any person who has been involved in the case, in any role, however, there is no requirement for the Reviewer to do this if they feel that the documentary evidence is sufficient.
+Reviews will also examine the way in which the investigation was conducted and the extent to which other factors were taken into consideration when allocating penalties and considering appeals. - 9.2 A student may request a review of an academic misconduct appeal decision, on one or more of the following grounds: - that there was mitigation for their actions that they did not submit at the investigation or Assessment Disciplinary Panel stages - that the proceedings of the Investigation or Assessment Disciplinary Panel were not conducted in accordance with the relevant regulations, or that some other material irregularity had occurred, and that the conduct or irregularity was of such a nature as to cause reasonable doubt as to whether the decision might have been different had it not occurred - that there is new material evidence that they were not, for valid reasons, able to submit at an earlier stage of the process - that the penalty imposed was disproportionate, or not permitted under the Policy. - 9.3 For taught students, the review will be undertaken by a senior academic such as a Head of Department or Faculty Director of Education who has had no prior involvement with the case. - For research students, the Review will be undertaken by the Chair of the Research Degrees Committee, or their nominee who has had no prior involvement in the case. - 9.4 A student may request a review of the decision made by the Appeals Panel within 14 days of the outcome of appeal letter being sent.
+Outcomes will be sent by email. - 9.5 The review stage will normally be completed within 30 days of the receipt of the request for review.

-- 9.7 On the basis of this holistic analysis the Reviewer will reach a judgement as to whether: - procedures were followed correctly; - all evidence was taken into consideration, including mitigation at the Appeal stage; - judgement was applied impartially and consistently; - the penalty was proportionate to the offence. - 9.8 The Reviewer will then advise on whether the case outcome should stand or whether it should be reconsidered by the Appeals Panel.
-If the Appeals Panel re-considers the case, it will do so in the absence of attendance by the Student. - 9.9 The Reviewer will, with the assistance of Assessment Management, produce a summary of the rationale for their decision. - 9.10 The student will be informed of the Reviewer's decision and the rationale for it (or the Appeals Panel's decision if the case has been referred back to them).
+- 9.6 Student Case Management will compile a full case file for the reviewer including all evidence received at all stages of the case.
+The reviewer may, at their discretion, request further evidence or investigation.
+The reviewer may, if they see fit, interview any person who has been involved in the case, in any role, however, there is no requirement for the reviewer to do this if they feel that the documentary evidence is sufficient. - 9.7 On the basis of this holistic analysis the reviewer will reach a judgement as to whether: - procedures were followed correctly - all evidence was taken into consideration, including mitigation at the appeal stage - judgement was applied impartially and consistently - the penalty was proportionate to the offence. - 9.8 The reviewer will then advise on whether the case outcome should stand or whether it should be reconsidered by the Appeals Panel.
+If the Appeals Panel re-considers the case, it will do so in the absence of attendance by the student. - 9.9 The reviewer will, with the assistance of Student Case Management, produce a summary of the rationale for their decision. - 9.10 The student will be informed of the Reviewer's decision and the rationale for it (or the Appeals Panel's decision if the case has been referred back to them).
 The student will be advised of their right to appeal to the Office for the Independent Adjudicator.

-10. Office of the Independent Adjudicator
+Office of the Independent Adjudicator